 Misplacing your passport is a stressful situation – there’s no two ways about it.
 If you’ve managed to mislay it at home, it can be a right nuisance; if you’re already on your travels when it goes missing, it can be the stuff of nightmares.

 But while it’s important to keep this vital document as safe as you possibly can, it’s also worth knowing what to do if misfortune does strike.
-Whether you’ve turned your home upside down in search of that maroon booklet, or you’re stuck abroad and wondering if you’ll even get home, we’ve got you; here’s how to handle things if your passport goes missing.
+Whether you’ve turned your home upside down in search of that maroon booklet, or you’ve lost your passport abroad and wondering if you’ll even get home, we’ve got you; here’s how to handle things if your passport goes missing.

 What to do if your Irish passport has been lost or stolen while abroad